-In the past few years we have worked to implement systems and procedures to monitor adherence to our Supplier Code of Conduct.
+We have systems and procedures in place to monitor adherence to our Supplier Code of Conduct.
 The monitoring is most advanced and proactive for the raw tobacco purchases for our snus products.
-It is more compliance-oriented for the raw tobacco for other smokeless products.
+For the raw tobacco for other smokeless products, the monitoring is more compliance-oriented.
 The major due diligence tools for the raw tobacco supply chain are the Sustainable Tobacco Programme (STP) and associated procedures.
-During the year, the monitoring for direct material other than raw tobacco, has been enhanced through a group-common procedure.
-Our end goal within supply chain management is a proactive dialogue on prioritized sustainability issues with relevant significant suppliers of direct material.
+The monitoring for direct material other than raw tobacco, has been enhanced through groupcommon procedures.
+We work to maintain a proactive dialogue on prioritized sustainability issues with relevant significant suppliers of direct material.